SMRs GET A BOOST AS HINKLEY FACES A CHALLENGE

 In another significant development in the United States the Tennessee Valley

-Authority (TV) has welcomed the acceptance of regulatory review of its early
+Authority (TVA) has welcomed the acceptance of regulatory review of its early

 site permit application for its Clinch River site in Tennessee as a milestone

 towards the potential use of SMRs in its operating fleet.